-In Perfect Effects I often use several filters or presets on a photograph.
-Filters and presets are in the left side pane and you have the ability to save favorites and create your own presets.
-On most photographs I use Dynamic Contrast, Sunshine(an awesome addition!) and finally add a Vignette.
-In between those three favorites, I tend to use detail and vibrance brushes on certain areas.
+In Perfect Effects, I often use several filters or presets on a photograph.
+Filters and presets are in the left side panel and you have the ability to save favorites and create your own presets.
+In most photographs, I use Dynamic Contrast, Sunshine(an awesome addition!) and finally add a Vignette.
+In between those three favorites, I tend to use detail and vibrancy brushes in certain areas.

-On the right side pane are group section, mostly dealing with manual options.
+On the right side, the pane is group sections, mostly dealing with manual options.
 Under the Navigator is your Filter Stack(layers) and Filter Options.
 It is in this area you can tweak a filter or preset you’ve added or add your own manually.
-You can use a masking bug or masking brush to add or subtract the desired effect from you layers.
+You can use a masking bug or masking brush to add or subtract the desired effect from your layers.
 As a photographer that used PPS before Photoshop(for photography), I love the dramatic effects you can make in a short amount of time without having to know Photoshop which has a steep learning curve.

-Example of several filters at work here including dynamic contrast, sunshine and vibrance brush.
+Example of several filters at work here including dynamic contrast, sunshine, and vibrant brush.